buckmanting/Dominic/README.md

 TODO: add details here

 ## How to Contribute
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.
+Before you jump into the code I would recommend you first read out [contiubuting guideline](CONTRIBUTING.md).
+The basic steps are as follows:

-1. Fork the Project
+1. Clone the Project `git clone git@github.com:springerBuck/Dominic.git`
-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2. Create your Feature or Bug Branch `git checkout -b feature/cool-feature` or `git checkout -b bug/pesky-bug`
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your Changes `git commit -m 'Adds some cool feature'`.
+Please see the [Springer Nature Frontend Playbook](https://github.com/springernature/frontend-playbook/blob/main/git/git.md#commit-messages) for the expected commit message style.
-4. Push to the Branch (git push origin feature/AmazingFeature)
+4. Push to the Branch `git push origin feature/cool-feature`
 5. Open a Pull Request

 ## Licence